microsoft/fluentui/rfcs/convergence/exposing-popper-options.md

 - Positioning capability is consistent across the library
 - Fixes to positioned elements through extra configuration can be used across the library
 - Configuring positioned elements is consistent across components and clear for users
-- If a better underlying library than `Popper` exists, we can replace it by implementing the `PositioniningProps`interface
+- If a better underlying library than `Popper.js` exists, we can replace it by implementing the `PositioniningProps` interface
 - Technically a new `positioning`prop is a breaking API change, but can be done in a non-breaking way

 #### Cons